 Jerome joined Watsi on February 22nd, 2016.
-Five years ago, Jerome joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jerome's most recent donation traveled 8,700 miles to support Godwin, a baby boy from Tanzania, to fund surgery to treat his hydrocephalus.
+Six years ago, Jerome joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jerome's most recent donation traveled 1,900 miles to support Eden, a very special baby boy from Haiti, to fund prep and overseas transport for cardiac care.

 Jerome has funded healthcare for 76 patients in 11 countries.